neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 - Create a function called `handleShowAllEntries` which sets the `showFavorites` state to `"all"`.
 - Pass the two functions down to the `EntriesSection` component via the props `onShowAllEntries` and `onShowFavoriteEntries` you introduced earlier

-Now you can click on the two filter buttons and change the `filter` state 🚀
+Now you can click on the two filter buttons and change the `filter` state! 🚀

 ### The filter logic